TomBurdge/Carbon-benefit-IT-Refurbishment/README.md

 - A Google Maps API key.

 Data requirements:
 - Scope 1 & 2 emissions for your facility, preferably to SECR standards.
+If you are a small refurbisher, estimates will be adequate.
 - Input data on the product type of your IT products.
 - A database for new production of IT products by type.